 How is HIV spread?

-HIV is spread through contact with the certain body fluids from a person infected with HIV:
+HIV can spread only in certain body fluids from a person infected with HIV:

 - Pre-seminal fluids